Hunternik/groupr/README.md

 ### Prerequisites

-* Google chrome
+* Google Chrome
 * Npm
 * Node.js v8.0+

 ### Installing

-In the command line, type 'npm install' to download node packages.
-Go to package.json file to view dependencies.
+In the command line, type 'npm install' to download node packages for the server side.
+Next, navigate to the client folder and 'npm install' a second time.
+Go to respective package.json files to view dependencies.
 - Optimized for Chrome for best viewing experience.

 ## Client Directory structure